benbotto/lunar-lander-actor-critic/README.md

 (-0.7).
 Subsequently, all of the action probabilities for $\pi(s)$ will be increased, and those nearest 0 will be increased the most because they will have the steepest gradients.
-Next time state $s$ is encountered, the Actor will be more likely to choose a different action.
+Next time state $s$ is encountered, the Actor will be more likely to propose a different action.
 * Conversely, if a value prediction is too low, the return was higher than
 expected: the policy was better than expected, and the advantage is positive.
 All action probabilities will be reduced, but those nearest 0 will be reduced